packit/packit/README.md

    dist-git the same way.
 We are not taking that away.
 Source git is meant to be the modern, better alternative.

 DevConf.cz ["Auto-maintain your package" talk](https://www.youtube.com/watch?v=KpF27v6K4Oc).

+## Ehm, what's source-git?

+Content of source-git repository is equivalent to dist-git, but uses upstream
+format: source files instead of tarballs, git commits instead of patches.

+You can host this repository, or the specific git branch, anywhere you want.
+If you open a pull request, you will receive feedback on the changes:
+* Does the package build with the changes?
+* Do all the package tests pass?
+* How about tests of the dependant packages?
+* Are the changes good to be included in Fedora?

+The goal of packit is to provide automation and tooling to interact with source-git repositories so you don't have to touch dist-git ever again.
+Our plan is to center development experience around upstream repositories and source-git.

+Upstream repositories and source-git repositories are pretty much the same thing.
+Creating source-git only makes sense when the upstream does not accept our spec file or adding spec file to such a project doesn't make sense.

 ## Plan

 * Automatically release to Fedora Rawhide (by the end of February 2019).
   * Once there is a new upstream release, create a PR in downstream pagure.
 * Send new downstream changes back to upstream. (so the spec files are in sync)

 * Provide feedback on upstream pull requests.
   * Run RPM builds in COPR and integrate the results into Github.